crytic/building-secure-contracts/program-analysis/echidna/frequently_asked_questions.md

 ## How can I know exactly where and how property or assertion failed?

-Events are an easy way to output values from EVM.
+Events are an easy way to output values from the EVM.
 You can use them to get information in the code that has the failed property or assertion.
-Only the events of this transaction will be shown.
+Only the events of transaction triggering the failure will be shown (this will be improved in the near future).
 Also, events are collected and displayed, even if the transaction reverted (despite the Yellow Paper states that the event log should be cleaned).

 Another way to see where an assertion failed is using the coverage information.
-This requires to enable the corpus collection (e.g. --corpus-dir X) and check the coverage.*.txt file to see something like this:
+This requires to enable the corpus collection (e.g. `--corpus-dir X`) and check the coverage.\*.txt file to see something like this:

 ```
 *e  |   function test(int x, address y, address z) public {